 Sample of an individual route sheet

-The host announces the topic and gives the floor to those who wish (sometimes those who have specially prepared).
-The course of the dispute is determined in part by the leader, but mostly unpredictable, has an emotional character.
+The presenter announces the topic and gives the floor to those who wish (sometimes to those who have specially prepared).
+The course of the dispute is partially determined by the leader, but is mostly unpredictable and has an emotional nature.

 Conference

-A type of discussion where discussion and dispute are preceded by a short message about the state of the problem or the results of some work.
-The conference is characterized by a detailed argumentation of the theses put forward, their calm discussion.
+A type of discussion where discussion and argument are preceded by a short message about the state of the problem or the results of some work.
+The conference is characterized by a detailed argumentation of the theses put forward and a calm discussion of them.

-Its goal is a group problem solving while training participants in the relevant communication skills and abilities.
+Its goal is to solve a problem in a group while simultaneously training participants in relevant communication skills.
 This type of discussion consists of 5 stages:

-idea generation (participants are given time to come up with ideas on how to solve this problem);
+idea generation (participants are given time to put forward ideas about ways to solve a given problem);

 all proposals are written on the board;